codrinaignat/99-Problems-in-Python/README.md

  35- Determine prime factors of a number ✅

- 36- Determine prime factorization of a number
+ 36- Determine prime factorization of a number - to be solved ‼️

  37- A more efficient totient function